10 Natural Ways to Sleep Better

 6. Engage in Regular Exercise

-Regular aerobic exercise like walking, running, or swimming provides three important sleep benefits: you’ll fall asleep faster, attain a higher percentage of restorative deep sleep, and awaken less often during the night.
+Regular aerobic exercise like walking, running, or swimming provides three important sleep benefits: you’ll fall asleep faster, attain a higher percentage of a restorative deep sleep, and awaken less often during the night.

 7. Limit Beverage Consumption Before Bed

 A quiet, dark, and cool environment can help promote sound slumber.
 Why do you think bats congregate in caves for their daytime sleep?
 To achieve such an environment, lower the volume of outside noise with earplugs or a “white noise” appliance.